medusajs/medusa/docs/services/CartService.md

 store the customer information in the cart.

 ### Handling payments and completing orders
-Authorization of payments happen with the payment provider.
+Authorization of payments happens with the payment provider.
 As such the typical payment flow will be:

 1. the customer enters payment details